gradle/gradle/design-docs/publication-model.md

     4. Publish both projects to a Maven repository.
     5. Assert that another build can resolve project-A from this Maven repository.

-## Add general purpose polymorphic domain object container

-1. Move `PublicationContainer.add()` up to `DomainObjectContainer`
-    - Need to sync up API with `NamedDomainObjectContainer`.
-    - Need to sync up API with `TaskContainer`.
-    - Need to sync up API with `SourceSetContainer`, `ConfigurationContainer`.
-2. Default factory decorates instances when added and applies dependency injection via @Inject.
-3. Allow a type -> implementation type mapping to be declared.
-4. Remove `GroovyPublicationContainer`.
-6. Possibly allow configure-by-map dynamic add methods.

-## Fix POM generation issues

-* excludes on configuration.
-* dynamic versions.
-* wildcard excludes.

-## Warn when no repository of the appropriate type has been specified

-TBD

-## Web application is published with runtime dependencies

-Provided dependencies should be included in the generated POM.

-## Allow further types of components to be published

-* Publishing Ear project -> only runtime dependencies should be included.
-* Publishing C++ Exe project -> only runtime dependencies should be included.
-* Publishing C++ Lib project -> only runtime and headers dependencies should be included.
-Artifacts should not use classifiers, header type should be 'cpp-headers', not 'zip'.
-* Fix No pom published when using 'cpp-lib' plugin, due to no main artifact.

-### Test cases

-* Copy existing Maven publication tests for non-java projects and rework to use `maven-publish` plugin.

-## Some fixes

-* Publishing to Ivy currently uses archivesBaseName for archive names.
-* Honour changes to the {organisation, module, revision} made by an ivy.xml XML hook
-* Honour changes to the {group, artifact, version} made by a pom.xml XML hook

 ## Allow outgoing dependencies to be customised

 This step decouples the incoming and outgoing dependencies, to allow each publication to include a different set of dependencies: